Herefordshire: Council

 The council operates a cabinet-style council and has been independently controlled since 2019.
-The chairman is Councillor Sebastian Bowen and the leader of the council is Councillor David Hitchiner.
+The chairman is Sebastian Bowen and the leader of the council is David Hitchiner.

-The Cabinet Leader is appointed yearly by the full council of 53 councillors.
-The Cabinet Leader then picks their deputy and up to 8 other councillors to form the executive cabinet.
+The cabinet leader is appointed yearly by the full council of 53 councillors.
+The cabinet leader then picks their deputy and up to eight other councillors to form the executive cabinet.
 Each cabinet member makes the decisions about the portfolio that they are allocated.
-Elections to the council are held every 4 years.
-Elections are conducted under the FPTP system with the 53 wards returning 1 councillor each.
-Elections have been held in 2000, 2003, 2007, 2011, 2015 and 2019, with the next election due in 2023.
+Elections to the council are held every four years.
+Elections are conducted under the FPTP system with the 53 wards returning one councillor each.
+Elections have been held in 2000, 2003, 2007, 2011, 2015 and 2019, 2023, with the next election to be held in 2027.

 In the 2019 election, the Conservatives lost control of Herefordshire Council.
+This remained true for the 2023 local elections in Herefordshire.

 Education

 Herefordshire has a comprehensive education system that also includes several independent schools.
 Most state secondary schools are for ages 11–16.
-Colleges of further and higher education in the county include Hereford College of Arts, Hereford College of Education, Hereford Sixth Form College, Herefordshire and Ludlow College and the Royal National College for the Blind.
+Providers of further and higher education in the county include Hereford College of Arts, Hereford College of Education, Hereford Sixth Form College, Herefordshire and Ludlow College, Royal National College for the Blind, NMITE and Herefordshire and Worcestershire Group Training Association (HWGTA).